Student visa – Guide

 The process will be individual, so each family member that wants to apply for the visa will require a separate appointment.
 Applications can be done through a notarised representative.
 The student visa can be applied for up to 90 days before the desired date of entry into Spain.
 After obtaining the appointment, and if you comply with the requirements, you will have to provide the following documents to the consular office:

-Specific documentation (depending on the type of stay):
+Specific additional documentation (depending on the type of stay):

 If conducting or extending studies: